 Symptoms: Puffy, hive-like bumps that become itchy, red, and irritated

 How to soothe the bite: Apply a soothing cream or lotion.
-Dr. Millikan recommends hydrocortisone creams, anti-itch creams like Sarna or Itch-X, or Gold Bond topical cream.
-“Some of the old wives’ tales—like using your fingernail to press an X into the center of a bite—may work once in a while, but it’s a counter-irritant phenomenon,” he says.
+Dr. Millikan recommends hydrocortisone creams, anti-itch creams like Sarna or Gold Bond topical cream.
+“Some of the old wives’ tales — like using your fingernail to press an X into the center of a bite — may work once in a while, but it’s a counter-irritant phenomenon,” he says.
 “The itching will come back.”

 When to seek medical help: “If you get a lot of bites and have hives or swelling elsewhere, you need to take an antihistamine,” says Dr. Millikan.
 Only a secondary infection, usually caused by excessive scratching, makes a doctor’s visit necessary, because it can lead to anything from impetigo to staph or strep.